 Facebook even allows marketers to track in-store visits and sales through through the Offline Conversions API, which matches transaction data from their customer database to Facebook Ads reports.
 This is particularly helpful for optimizing local awareness ads, which are built to drive foot traffic to brick-and-mortar retail locations, and can provide a serious boost to your holiday sales quota.

 Video is one of Facebook’s most effective formats, especially when reaching customers on mobile.
 But for marketers who don’t have a lot of experience with video, it can be intimidating to incorporate it into your holiday advertising mix.
 That’s why Facebook launched the Video Creation Kit.

 This tool lets you turn existing image and text content into mobile-optimized videos that fit right into Facebook’s feeds or Stories platform.
 It includes four key templates: promote a product, sell multiple products, show product benefits, and drive product discovery.

-If you’re looking to run dynamic product ads and retarget consumers across devices, you’ll need to prepare your product catalogue for Facebook’s ad platform.
-As Facebook notes, product catalogues contain “a list of products you want to advertise, their availability, product URL, image URL and other product attributes.”
+If you’re looking to run dynamic product ads and retarget consumers across devices, you’ll need to prepare your product catalog for Facebook’s ad platform.
+As Facebook notes, product catalogs contain “a list of products you want to advertise, their availability, product URL, image URL and other product attributes.”
 Don’t waste valuable time assembling this information in the thick of holiday shopping season.
 Get it ready now so your brand doesn’t miss a beat.

 Before you even launch your holiday ads, you might want to test different content and ad formats with your target audiences.
 You can use Facebook Split Testing in the Ads Manager or Power Editor to accomplish this.
 For instance, launch small video and photo ad campaigns to see which format your customers respond to most; test a few different calls-to-action to see which gets the most clicks; and check to see if your loyal customers respond best to one ad type, while new customers engage with another.